cisco-open/cluster-registry-controller/README.md

     kubectl get secret <THIRD-CLUSTER-NAME> -o yaml | pbcopy     pbpaste | kubectl apply -f -
     ```

-    Important to note, that **you don't need to do the Cluster and secret resource swap between the new cluster and
+    **You don't need to do the Cluster and secret resource swap between the new cluster and
     any other cluster in the cluster group.**
     The cluster registry controller automatically syncs these Cluster and secret resources between the clusters in the
     cluster group and once a new cluster is added to the cluster group in any of the clusters, then it will be synced